jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">At its core, Safenet is simply a way to pull funds from an account using &#39;proofs.&#39; <br><br>It is agnostic about the type of proofs (fraud / zk), how it is sourced (message bridge / off-chain oracle), and what it proves (optimistic cross-chain tx, trade on Binance, scheduled tx, etc.).</p>&mdash; lukasschor.eth (@SchorLukas) <a href="https://twitter.com/SchorLukas/status/1865729014691680471?ref_src=twsrc%5Etfw">December 8, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 In Safenet, each intent specifies the proving mechanism that will resolve disputes for that intent.
-The Safenet protocol doesn't perscribe any specific proving methods for intents, and so the protocol itself does not guaruntee the safety or validity of proofs.
+The Safenet protocol doesn't prescribe any specific proving methods for intents, and so the protocol itself does not guarantee the safety or validity of proofs.
 Users who create intents must understand the proving method defined on that intent, and the trust assumptions that come along with that proving method.

 **Processor Holds The Funds Hostage**

 Imagine the processor tries to permanently freeze the user's smart-wallet by refusing to co-sign any transactions.

-In this case, the user can initiate a withdrawal _without_ a cosigner.
+In this case, the user can initiate a withdrawal _without_ a co-signer.
 A wait period will be enforced before the user is allowed to withdraw the funds.
 This wait period ensures that any pending intents finish before the user withdraws.

 ## How Does Safenet Compare To Other Cross-Chain Intent Protocols?